defold/doc/docs/en/manuals/debugging-native-code.md

 1. Find the callstack address

-	E.g. in the non symbolicated callstack on Crash Analytics, it could look like this
+	E.g. in the non symbolicated callstack it could look like this

 	#00 pc 00257224 libmy_game_name.so